kiranburra92/kiranburra92.github.io/README.md

 - Used socket programming to upload and download data to and from multiple servers by dividing data.
 - Implemented load balancing algorithm and server logs in Python and executed successfully.

+**Pattern Mining based on the Apriori Algorithm**                                               **January 2018 to May 2016**
+- Implemented Apriori Algorithm in Java for faster pattern mining using efficient data structures on amazon transaction Dataset.

 **Image Intensity Transformation using OpenCV, University of Houston**                          **August 2017 to December 2017**
 - Modify the image intensities for better visualization using python and OpenCV.
 - Applied all the transformations like power-Law, log, histogram matching and equalization on images to improve